roseswe/saptune_update/README.md

 Shellscript 'migrate2saptune.sh' to update SLES-for-SAP saptune v1 installation to the new saptune v2 layout.
 This script tries to migrate a host running saptune v1 to saptune v2, see:  man 7 saptune

+This is not designed for modern saptune Version 3.x environments!

 This script was tested on different environments in Europe and Asia.

 ## Updates